vlhobbs/100AlgorithmsChallenge/growingPlant/README.md

 - **[output] integer**

 The number of days that it will take for the plant to reach/pass desiredHeight (including the last day in the total count).

+I don't know how to articulate this question.
+Say the answer is 1000 and the plant grows 1000 meters in one day, unlikely as that sounds.
+Is the answer 1 or 2, counting the night?
+I am guessing 1.
+That's what I am going to go with.